waste-of-kindergarten/xpython37-v0.1/python/Doc/c-api/unicode.rst

    This caches the UTF-8 representation of the string in the Unicode object, and subsequent calls will return a pointer to the same buffer.
 The caller is not responsible for deallocating the buffer.
-The buffer is deallocated and pointers to it become invalid when the Unicode object is garbage collected.

    .. versionadded:: 3.3